edshkim98/HalluGen/README.md

-# MedHalluDiffusion
+# HalluGen
-A repository for generating hallucinated features in medical images (e.g. Brain MRI) using score-matching models.
+A repository for generating hallucinations in image restoration